plop44/CryptoTaxReturn/README.md

 I created this software at the end of two years of trading.
 I'd gone to multiple companies who all charged in the thousands to calculate my tax - I figured there would be other people in the same position as me, so why not put it online for others?

+This software has to be used at your own responsability.
+It is not replacing an accountant.
+You are fully responsible for the data generated via this software.

 **What is included**

 - Fully Free